pluja/awesome-privacy/README.md

 ### Third-party
 - [Crypt.ee](https://crypt.ee/) - A private and encrypted place for all your photos, documents, notes and more.
 - [Ente](https://ente.io/) - End-to-end encrypted storage for photos and videos.
-Open source clients, [audited](https://ente.io/blog/cryptography-audit/) independently.
+Open source, [audited](https://ente.io/blog/cryptography-audit/) independently.

 ### Local
 - [DigiKam](https://www.digikam.org/) - Awesome Professional Photo Management with the Power of Open Source.